Rudy1224/nju-gpa/README.md

-# nju-gpa
+# GPA easy query tool for NJU undergraduates
-Crawling score data and credit status from NJU management system
+###Crawling score data and credit status from NJU management system<br>
+built with python module `Requests` and `BeautifulSoup`